kordiz/FlutterProjects/calculator_app/README.md

-# flutter_app2
+# Calculator App

-A new Flutter application.
+A Flutter application that performs the basic mathematical operations of addition, subtraction, multiplication, division, and percent of.
+This app uses the material, math expressions, and Google fonts libraries.

 ## Getting Started